Weyl formulae for Schr\"odinger operators with critically singular potentials

 The proof of \eqref{4.34} requires a bound on the trace of certain spectral projection operators, which is \eqref{4.27}.
 The fact that we rely on trace inequalities, rather than pointwise ones as was done in the past, accounts for our assumption here that $V\in L^2(M)$.

 As before, we shall split things into three different cases that require slightly different arguments.
 The main contribution still comes from frequencies $\tau_k$ which are comparable to $\la$.
-We shall skip the proof for large or small frequencies $\tau_k$, since, by the earlier arguments, these two cases only contribute terms which are $O( \|V\|_{L^1(M)}\la^{n-2}(\log \la)^{1/2})$.
+The proof for large or small frequencies $\tau_k$ directly follow from applying Proposition~\ref{largeprop} and Proposition~\ref{smallprop}, and these two cases only contribute terms which are $O( \|V\|_{L^1(M)}\la^{n-2}(\log \la)^{1/2})$.

 Consequently, we would obtain \eqref{4.34} if we could prove the following.